jon-jacky/Piety/BRANCH.md

 Recent work in the *rewrite* branch:

+- 8 Apr 2023: Reach stopping place in patch branch of ed branch, merge patch back into ed, make new fparam branch from ed branch.

 - 9 Feb 2023: Remove *shells* directory and *pycall*, not needed.

 - 2 Feb 2023: Make the *ed* branch for work on our line editor *sked.py*.